 Charm-Lite Electric-Gaslight Conversion Kit Installation Manual

 This instruction manual is intended for the standard installation, however, we have included a few special circumstances that are by no means the “standard or normal installation.”
-The Special Circumstances section is not indicative of every installation, and is more suited to custom installations.
-This section has been included simply as instruction on a few unusual situations some consumers may face, while installing Charm-Lite Kits.
-The normal consumer will likely never encounter these problems, but consumers should strictly evaluate level of difficulty for particular circumstances before beginning job, and ascertain rather a professional is needed.
-Charm-Lite Inc., recommend hiring a professional for sidewalk obstructions or split foyer home installations.
+The Special Circumstances section is not indicative of every installation and is more suited to custom installations.
+This section has been included simply as instruction on a few unusual situations some consumers may face while installing Charm-Lite Kits.
+The normal consumer will likely never encounter these problems, but consumers should strictly evaluate the level of difficulty for particular circumstances before beginning the job, and ascertain rather a professional is needed.
+Charm-Lite Inc., recommends hiring a professional for sidewalk obstructions or split foyer home installations.

 The Transformer is tested and certified “In Good Working Order” with sufficient power to operate (2)-LED bulbs or less than 50 watts.
 (The 2 LED bulbs use less than 12 watts of power!)

 DO NOT OVERLOAD THE TRANSFORMER.
 Always wear eye protection and unplug or discontinue service to all electrical devices before wiring, and make sure you...

 Call your local Utility Protection Service at: #811

 Calculate where the wire will enter the house and extend the wire to the pole.
 If something is in the way go around it, move it, or go under it.
 It can be a hassle to cut wire only to find it’s too short to extend inside the house because it is IMPORTANT!
 To have one continuous run of wire, any splice may fail a year or two later.